-Employers are required to notify ERSGA of any current or newly hired retirees by submitting a rehired retiree reporting form within 30 days of the hire.
-The form is available on the ERSGA website.
-We recommend that employers inquire about a new hire’s retirement status during the hiring process.
+Employers are required to notify ERSGA of any current or newly hired retirees by submitting a Rehired Retiree Reporting Form within 30 days of the hire.
+It is recommended that Employers inquire about a new hire’s retirement status during the hiring process.

-- Employers are liable for any pension overpayments in the event the employer fails to notify the retirement system.
+- Employers are liable for any pension overpayments if the Employer fails to notify ERSGA.

-- Employers are also responsible for reporting monthly hours worked for rehired retirees.
-To facilitate this, a Rehired Retiree reporting module is available on the Employer Desktop.
+- Employers are also responsible for reporting monthly hours worked for Rehired Retirees.
+To facilitate this, a Rehired Retiree reporting module is available on the Employer secure portal.

-- Rehired retirees are not eligible to contribute to the GDC plan.
-Employers should ensure that they have not been enrolled or contributing to this plan.
+- Rehired Retirees are not eligible to contribute to GDCP.
+Employers should ensure they have not been enrolled in or are contributing to this plan.

-- The employer is responsible for submitting the completed Independent Contractor Verification form, which is available on the ERSGA website.
+- The Employer is responsible for submitting the completed Independent Contractor Verification form.

 - Non-exempt contractors are reported using the Rehired Retiree Reporting Module